Now Enrolling for Spring 2020 Semester!

 How Does the Ag Literacy Program Work?

-Literacy Volunteers set up a time to visit in a nearby school and read to students in grades K-3.
-Following the reading of the book, volunteers conduct an activity with the students and share their experiences in agriculture.
-The book is then left in the classroom or media center.
+Literacy Volunteers order a book through MAEF, set up a time to visit in a nearby school and read to students in grades K-3.
+Following the reading of the book, volunteers may conduct an activity with the students using any of MAEF’s accompanying lessons and/or share their experiences in agriculture.
+The book is then left with the class or in the media center.

 Right This Very Minute – Ag Literacy 2019